Beginner Thyroid Weight Loss Routine

 Not only does it rev up your thyroid, it’s also the intensity at which fat burning is greatest.

-When you train in zone 2, you also put less strain on your thyroid and adrenals, making your workouts far more sustainable in the long term.
+When you train in zone 2, you put less strain on your thyroid and adrenals, making your workouts far more sustainable in the long term.

 Source: https://pubmed.ncbi.nlm.nih.gov/16380698/